- Search The Registry

 - My Account

-*Leslie Uggams was born this date in 1943.
+*Leslie Uggams was born on this date in 1943.
 She is a Black actress and singer.

 She made her professional debut at six on Jack Barry's NBC show "Stars And Stardust."
 Following that, she performed on "Arthur Godfrey's Talent Scouts," Paul Whiteman's "TV Teen Show.
 Uggams got her biggest break on The Lawrence Welk Show and was a regular on Sing Along with Mitch, starring record producer-conductor Mitch Miller.
 In 1954, ten-year-old Uggams made a record for MGM, which included a reworking of the song Santa Baby as "Uncle Santa," with words suitable for a child.
 In 1960, she sang, off-screen, "Give Me That Old Time Religion" in the film Inherit the Wind.
 Uggams came to be recognized by TV audiences as an upcoming teen talent in 1958 on the musical quiz show series Name That Tune.
 A record executive was in the studio audience and signed her to a contract.
 Her records "One More Sunrise" (an English-language cover of Ivo Robic's "Morgen", 1959) and "House Built on Sand" made Billboard magazine's charts.